FAIRmat-NFDI/nomad-docs/docs/howto/oasis/deploy.md

     - Install docker and docker compose on the virtual machine: you can [read more about the installation here](#installing-docker).

     - Ensure that Git is installed to be able to easily sync the distribution configuration.
 You can check this by running `git --version`.
-Generic installations instructions are found [here](https://git-scm.com/downloads/linux).
+Generic installations instructions are found on [git > linux](https://git-scm.com/downloads/linux).

     - Create a NOMAD Oasis distribution using our template [`nomad-distro-template`](https://github.com/FAIRmat-NFDI/nomad-distro-template).
 We recommend creating a new repository by presssing the "Use this template button", but for testing it is also possible to use the existing template repository directly.